datascienceconfidential/datascienceconfidential.github.io/_posts/2024-05-14-things-central-bankers-say.md

 ---
 layout: post
 title:  "Things Central Bankers Say"
-subtitle: ""
+subtitle: "Analysing the content of central bank speeches"
-header-img: "Analysing the content of central bank speeches"
+header-img: "/blog/images/2024/quarterly_similarity.png"
 date:   2024-05-14
 published: true
 author: Richard
 categories: python nlp
 ---
 # Introduction
-Wondering how the economy came to be so messed up, I looked for clues by reading Liauqat Ahamed's remarkable book <a href="https://en.wikipedia.org/wiki/Lords_of_Finance">*Lords of Finance*</a>.
+Wondering how the economy came to be so messed up, I looked for clues by reading Liaquat Ahamed's remarkable book <a href="https://en.wikipedia.org/wiki/Lords_of_Finance">*Lords of Finance*</a>.
 It looks like rather a daunting read, but actually the writing style makes it incredibly accessible and entertaining.
 The main topic of the book is how central bankers (especially in the US, UK, France and Germany) led the world into the Great Depression by making a series of bad-but-locally-understandable decisions. (aside: It also gave me the impression that the global economy is permanently having some sort of crisis; that some hidden principle like the <a href="https://en.wikipedia.org/wiki/Hairy_ball_theorem">Hairy Ball Theorem</a> is in play, and it's actually not possible to make everything everywhere run smoothly at the same time.
 A thought that is either disturbing or comforting, depending on your viewpoint.)

 It's hard to get an insight into what central bankers are thinking, but the Bank of International Settlements publishes a <a href="https://www.bis.org/cbspeeches/index.htm">data set of Central Bank Speeches</a> which can now be downloaded via the <a href="https://www.bis.org/innovation/bis_open_tech_gingado.htm">gingado</a> library.
 Since I am very interested in applying machine learning to central banking, this suggested some some natural questions.